erkac/f5-waf-declarative-scripts/README.md

     ```
 > You can also use `./f5-as3.rest` to do the steps above, directly from _vscode_.

-Export the SHELL env variable in order easy reach your BIG-IP VS:
+Export the SHELL `env` variable in order to connect to your BIG-IP VS:

 ```bash
 export PETSTORE_VS=10.1.10.200